Ajgonbas/coc-card-trader/README.md

 ### Pre-populated starting config

 A `initial_config.json` file is included in the repository with set names, card rarities, and rewards already filled in.
 Download it and use **Import JSON** to load it — most of the album will be pre-populated.
-Cards with names shown as `?????` are ones that hadn't been identified yet.

 If you know any missing card names or have golden card info, feel free to reach out (contact at the bottom).